Building Your Site

 Add an app page link (i.e., yourfirm.taxdome.com/app) to your site menu.
 This way your clients will be able to access your TaxDome portal.
 The app page will redirect your clients either to login page or, if there is an active session, immediately to the client portal (i.e., to yourfirm.taxdome.com/app/dashboard).

 Once a page or link is created, you can specify whether you want it to show up in the site menu or not.
 Also, you can define the order of the pages in the menu by dragging and dropping the items.

 Adding Content to Your Page

 All pages allow you to use basic elements like buttons, links, shapes, and images.
-You can also use interactive elements like Google Maps, social icons, galleries, embed videos, contact forms, and so on.
+You can also use interactive elements like Google Maps, social icons, galleries, embed videos, and so on.
 To choose elements for your page, drag and drop the appropriate toolbar button to the desired position.

 Editing Element Properties